blauharley/VenueCorp/README.md

 VenueCorp
 =========

-website that combines all events happening around austria.
+A Web-App that combines all events happening around austria.
+This App is designed to be used by organisations and unions that have an interest in costomize their own events around certain regions and present them on web.

+Nevertheless if you want to start this app locally or on a server you just need to install image-magick for paperclip and you must alter action-mailer settings in the config-Folder.

+Done By
+Tita Lang Werbeargentur (Designer) http://www.tita.at/ Franz Josef Brünner (Programmer)